Can I Return My Item?

 All shoppers must be on the checkout line 15 minutes after closing time.

-The Coop’s Membership Office, staffed by a combination of paid Coop staff coordinators and member workers, is there to answer your questions, take photos for Coop Membership Cards, and assist prospective members with the joining process.
+The Membership Office, staffed by a combination of paid Coop staff coordinators and member workers, can answer your Coop and Membership related questions, take photos for Coop Membership Cards, and assist prospective members with the joining process.